Need Clarity & a way forward?Do you have:

 My journey through undergraduate, postgraduate, and doctoral research, and later through teaching and coaching students and research writers, taught me how writing functions beneath the surface.
 That foundation has allowed me to effectively coach writers to engage confidently with feedback, refine their work, and navigate the complex world of academic writing — turning initial setbacks into learning opportunities and eventual success.

-As an EAP teacher and writing coach, I’ve spent years helping students and colleagues diagnose and fix the hidden issues that weaken their writing.
+As an EAP instructor and writing coach, I’ve spent years helping students and colleagues diagnose and fix the hidden issues that weaken their writing.
 I’ve reviewed papers, advised peers, and supported countless learners as they turned uncertainty into confidence.

 Are you an early-career researcher, postdoc, or professional ready to turn your research into a published paper — but struggle with academic writing, structuring, or feedback?